The syntax of SELECT is relatively complex. This section describes the SIMPLE SELECT syntax.

 - If the subquery uses the

-DISTINCTkeyword or an aggregate function, theFOR UPDATEclause cannot be used. - Common table expressions (CTEs) are not supported.
-That is, a
+DISTINCTkeyword or an aggregate function, theFOR UPDATEclause cannot be used together with the subquery. - Common Table Expressions (CTEs) are not supported.
+In other words, a

-SELECTstatement that contains theWITH ...
-AS ...clause cannot be used with theFOR UPDATEclause.
+SELECTquery with theWITH ...
+AS ...clause cannot be used together with theFOR UPDATEclause.

 For more information about hierarchical queries, see Hierarchical queries.